Searching...

 Personal Facts, Age, Height and Biography of Edsel Ford

-Edsel Ford, born on November sixth, nineteen ninety-three, was a prominent American entrepreneur and art collector, known for his significant contributions to the automotive industry as well as his philanthropic efforts.
-As the only child of the renowned industrialist Henry Ford and Clara Jane Bryant Ford, Edsel was destined to play a pivotal role in the family business.
+Edsel Ford, born on November sixth, nineteen ninety-three, was an influential American entrepreneur and art collector, renowned for his role as the president of the Ford Motor Company from nineteen nineteen until his untimely death in nineteen forty-three.
+As the only child of the legendary industrialist Henry Ford and Clara Jane Bryant Ford, Edsel was destined to inherit a legacy that would shape the automotive industry.